 As mentioned already, WordPress 5.0 has made a very big step with the Gutenberg editor.
 It’s an editor named after Johannes Gutenberg.
 He introduced the first movable type printer to the world.
 So the name is quite suitable for the task the editor has to perform in the digital word.
 But, the Gutenberg editor is more than just an editor.
 It divides all your contents to blocks which you can easily reposition by using drag and drop.
 You can also customize each selective blocks with their respective customizations without changing the entire sections of the web pages.
 So, you can have multiple layouts and styles within the same section of the web page.

 This option wasn’t available with the previous classic WordPress editor.
 You would have to add a plugin or a widget to make this possible.
 But with the new WordPress 5.0 update, you can get all of it on one platform.
 Until the previous WordPress version, Gutenberg editor was only available as a plugin.
 Although it was released many months ago, it wasn’t getting many good reviews.
 The reviews for the plugin was really bad.
 There were a lot of bugs and inconvenience faced by the users.

 Since then they have fixed, improved and added a lot of features of the Gutenberg for it to be WordPress 5.0 ready.
 But the inclusion of Gutenberg in WordPress 5.0 might bring a slight chance of page builder plugins to lose some relevancy.
-But, if you prefer the old WordPress editor, you do have the Classic Editor plugin for your WordPress dashboard.
+But, if you prefer the old WordPress editor, you can have it on your website as well.
+All you need to do is get the Classic Editor plugin for your WordPress website.